 An electric water heater with an upper and lower element for heating water.

-Energy Cut Off – Safety device designed to shut power off to the water heater and prevent high temperature.
+Energy Cut Off – a Safety device designed to shut the power off to the water heater and prevent high temperature.

 Efficiency Energy Guide Label

 The Federal Trade Commission (FTC) requires that gas, electric and oil residential automatic storage water heaters be labeled to show 1.) an estimated annual cost of operation for that particular model, based on a national average cost of fuel specified by FTC and 2.) how the efficiency of that model compares to all other comparable models.

 Designed to absorb excess pressure due to thermal expansion, e.g. closed system.

 Combination of the usable stored volume of hot water in a tank, plus the recovery capacity for the first hour of operation.

 Flow control valve